dji-sdk/Onboard-SDK-Doc/source/quick-start/index.md

  - A supported DJI camera and gimbal can be controlled with commands to take pictures, videos, and adjust gimbal position.

+### Advanced Sensing and Flight Algorithms

+ - Velodyne LiDAR real-time logging and precision trajectory mission planning expand the capabilities of DJI's platforms.

 We provide C/C++ source APIs to make sending and receiving data over the serial port easy and encourage you to use them in your applications.
 Alternatively, developers can use our protocol specification to write their own communication drivers.

 ## Hardware Overview